abinit/abinit/doc/tutorial/eph4isotc.md

 !!! warning

-    The directory with the precomputed files must be located in the same working directory in which you will be executing the tutorial and must be named `MgB2_eph4isotc`.
+    The directory with the precomputed files **must be located inside *Work_eph4isotc*. and must be named `MgB2_eph4isotc`.
-    The reasone is that all the input files and examples of this tutorial read data from external files specified in terms of relative paths.
+    The reason is that all the input files and examples of this tutorial read data from external files specified in terms of **relative paths**.

 The |AbiPy| script used to perform the GS + DFPT steps is available